 Avoidance of frozen shoulders and adhesions.

-- Position the external rotation cushion under your injured shoulder and fix it to your forearm with the velcro strap on the cushion.
+Position the external rotation cushion under your injured shoulder and fix it to your forearm with the hook and loop fastener strap on the cushion.
 Your hand should sit comfortably on the hand rest.
 You can adjust the strap by cutting it to make it shorter if your forearm is narrower.